 Note: when contention for physical memory is high, there are many page faults and the clock rotates fast; therefore, the clock algorithm has more fine-grained information about recent page accesses and makes better replacement decisions.
+When contention is low, the clock rotates slowly, may make less precise replacement decisions, but overhead is low.

 Three different styles of replacement:

 - Global replacement: all pages from all processes are lumped into a single replacement pool.
 Each process competes with all the other processes for page frames. - Per-process replacement: each process has a separate pool of pages.
 A page fault in one process can only replace one of that process's frames.
 This relieves interference from other processes. - Per job replacement: lump all processes for a given user into a single replacement pool. - In per-process and per-job replacement, must have a mechanism for (slowly) changing the allocations to each pool.
-Otherwise, can end up with very inefficient memory usage. - Global replacement provides most flexibility, but least "pig protection".
+Otherwise, can end up with very inefficient memory usage. - Global replacement provides most flexibility, but least performance isolation.